ZhanYang-nwpu/Mono3DVG/README.md

 ## 🙏 Acknowledgement
 Our code is based on (ICCV 2023)[MonoDETR](https://github.com/ZrrSkywalker/MonoDETR).
 We sincerely appreciate their contributions and authors for releasing source codes.
 I would like to thank Xiong zhitong and Yuan yuan for helping the manuscript.
 I also thank the School of Artificial Intelligence, OPtics, and ElectroNics (iOPEN), Northwestern Polytechnical University for supporting this work.

+## 🤖 Contact
+If you have any questions about this project, please feel free to contact zhanyangnwpu@gmail.com.